willemmanuel/innisfree/docs/user_manual.md

 ##### Deleting a Car
 To remove a car from the system, click the "delete car" link on the Manage Cars page for the car you want to delete.
 The car will then be deleted.

+#### Reports
+The reports page allows to admin users to download reports on appointments.
+Users can select the house, resident, doctor and appointment type to see appointments for.
+They can also select the date range to see appointments between.
+Finally, users can select either the CSV or PDF radio button to generate either a CSV or PDF report.
+Click the "Generate Report" button and boom! you've got a report!

+#### Admin Page